There’s nothing like assembling your own AR-15 lower receiver for personal satisfaction and customization.

 Parts and Tools

-I haven’t found much difference between lower parts kits and buffer tube assembly’s as long as there’s decent reviews and not a no-name company:
+I haven’t found much difference between lower parts kits and buffer tube assembly’s as long as there are decent reviews and not a no-name company:

 - Anderson lower parts kit ($75)

-- Bravo Company Mil-Spec Buffer Tube Assembly ($60)
+- Mil-Spec Buffer Tube Assembly ($60)